-Set in North Wales on the edge of Snowdonia, this is the most beautiful swim we have ever found.
+Set in North Wales on the edge of Snowdonia, this is one of the most beautiful swims The OSS ever found.
 It starts on the sandy beach of Barmouth, and takes swimmers underneath Barmouth Bridge, a mile and a half wide iconic railway bridge.
 The first part of the swim is up the wide and sandy estuary with mountains on either side, and then it’s through ‘the narrows’ and into a more sheltered part of the estuary.

 The whole swim takes place on a fast incoming tide that works like a bore to assist your swim.
 Past the narrows the water speeds up further, and the landscape becomes pastoral, the banks closer to you.
 Runners will run alongside the estuary on a flat gravel track, taking in the spectacular view along the way.